atomist/automation-client/README.md

 Command | Reason
 ------- | ------
+`npm install` | install all the required packages
+`npm run build` | lint, compile, and test
+`npm start` | start the Atomist automation client
-`npm install` | to install all the required packages `npm run lint` | to run tslint against the TypeScript `npm run compile` | to compile all TypeScript into JavaScript `npm test` | to run tests and ensure everything is working `npm run autotest` | run tests continuously (you may also need to run `tsc -w`) `npm run clean` | remove stray compiled JavaScript files and build directory
+`npm run autostart` | run the client, refreshing when files change `npm run lint` | run tslint against the TypeScript `npm run compile` | compile all TypeScript into JavaScript `npm test` | run tests and ensure everything is working `npm run autotest` | run tests continuously
+`npm run clean` | remove stray compiled JavaScript files and build directory

 ### Release

 To create a new release of the project, update the version in package.json and then push a tag for the version.
 The version must be of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
-For
-example:
+The version in the package.json must be the same as the tag.
+For example:

 [semver]: http://semver.org

 ```
+$ npm version 1.2.3
-$ git tag -a 1.2.3
+$ git tag -a -m 'The ABC release' 1.2.3
-$ git push --tags
+$ git push origin 1.2.3
 ```

 The Travis CI build (see badge at the top of this page) will publish